 - Now you may use a set of pliers to break and pull out the stuck plumbing nut.

-Resume dismantling the faucet
+Resume Dismantling the Faucet

 Once the problematic nut is out of the way, the rest of the faucet will dismantle easily.
 It was the stuck nut that was holding the faucet in place.
 One of the methods that you tried in the previous steps will have removed the nut.
 The rest of the faucet will be simple to work with.
 If you find another difficult nut in your way, repeat the steps above to break it free from the faucet housing.
+If your kitchen faucet is leaking, you can have a look on our detailed guide about tightening the kitchen faucet.

 These plumbing fixtures are continuously exposed to hard water with high mineral concentrations, high pressures and high temperatures from the hot water valve.
 All these fixtures can be tackled easily once you know just how to remove a stuck faucet nut.
 Be very careful to take all the preventive measures, especially when handling dangerous tools such as a hacksaw or propane torch.
 Protect yourself and the plumbing components around you from any harm to handle the stuck nut conveniently.
+You want to prevent the bursting of water pipes due to freezing temperatures.